Code-Institute-Submissions/portfolio-13/README.md

 Furthermore, I think this was helped I believe when I discovered an additional bracket had been deleted in error at some stage within my media query.

+What I have had issues with is I've had to clear Google Cache after almost every design alteration.
+This could result in me thinking something is'nt working and I will go back now and again losing time.

 ### Deployment.